Arco

 Idaho

-National Laboratory Wisdom
+National Laboratory

-Ranch National
+Ranch

-Fire News Western
+Fire News

-Fur Trade Captain
+Fur Trade

-Bonneville King
+Bonneville

 Craters of the Moon National Monument

-National Monument a vast ocean of lava flows with
+Craters of the Moon National Monument a vast ocean of lava

-invite you to explore this "weird and scenic landscape"
+We invite you to explore this "weird and scenic landscape"

 where yesterday's volcanic events are likely to continue

 tomorrow...
-The visitor center is located off Highway
+The visitor center is located off Highway 20/26/93

-Visitor Center is open daily.
+is open daily.

-The Big Lost River and Pioneer Mountainss - In addition
+The Big Lost River and Pioneer

-to camping and hiking, recreational opportunities abound
+Mountains - In addition to camping and hiking,

-in the National Forest that surrounds Arco.
-Contact:
+recreational opportunities abound in the National Forest

-USDA Forest Service
+that surrounds Arco.
+Contact: USDA Forest Service

 Fishing in the Big Lost River

-- Mackay Reservoir, and
+- Mackay Reservoir, and countless creeks and mountain lakes.

 http://www.anglerguide.com/articles/104.html

-Area hunters scout for deer, elk, bear, antelope,
+Area hunters scout for deer, elk, bear, antelope, mountain

-beautiful mountain wilderness!
+mountain wilderness!

 ATV or snowmobile riding up Antelope Canyon, Pass Creek